-- 1 Critically evaluate the strategic applications of quality - 2 Interpret and apply a holistic view of quality and business excellence strategy, theory, process, structure and systems - 3 Synthesize the purpose, design, functions, and character of quality and business excellence - 4 Apply a critical selection of appropriate research instruments and advanced problem-solving skills to utilize knowledge from the external and domestic factors and drivers that determine quality and business excellence - 5 Appraise the role of business excellence models in driving organizational outcomes - 6 Use effective leadership and teamwork skills to solve complex organizational problems and communicate decisions to relevant audiences.
+- 1 Critically evaluate the strategic applications of quality - 2 Interpret and apply a holistic view of quality and business excellence strategy, theory, process, structure and systems - 3 Synthesize the purpose, design, functions, and character of quality and business excellence - 4 Apply a critical selection of appropriate research instruments and advanced problem-solving skills to utilize knowledge from the external and domestic factors and drivers that determine quality and business excellence - 5 Critically appraise the role of leadership in delivering organizational outcomes. - 6 Demonstrate leadership and team working skills in solving complex organizational development problems and communicating decisions to relevant stakeholder audiences.